Canon 6D Mark II vs Olympus E-P5

 Review summary: Canon 6D Mark II vs Olympus E-P5

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Canon 6D Mark II better than the Olympus E-P5 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (26 vs 15.9MP) with a 30% higher linear resolution.

 - Better image quality: Scores substantially higher (13 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.6 bits more color depth).

 - Better low-light sensitivity: Requires less light for good images (1.7 stops ISO advantage).

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).